SumoLogic/sumologic-documentation/docs/integrations/web-servers/nginx.md

 * Kubernetes environments: Nginx version 1.21.4
 * Non-Kubernetes environments: Nginx version 1.19.8

-## Collecting Logs for Nginx
+## Collecting Logs for the Nginx App

 This section provides instructions for configuring log and metric collection for the Sumo Logic App for Nginx.
 The following tasks are required:

 ### Step 1: Configure Fields in Sumo Logic

-Create the following Fields in Sumo Logic prior to configuring the collection.
+Create the following fields in Sumo Logic prior to configuring the collection.
 This ensures that your logs and metrics are tagged with relevant metadata, which is required by the app dashboards.
 For information on setting up fields, see [Sumo Logic Fields](/docs/manage/fields.md).

 <Tabs
   groupId="k8s-nonk8s"